cracos/test/atop.md

 * Includes _disk I/O_ and _network_ utilization.
 * Uses [*netatop*](http://www.atoptool.nl/netatop.php "netatop page") kernel module to monitor TCP & UDP and network bandwidth.

 Once atop is launched, by default it will show system activity for CPU, memory, swap, disks and network in 10 second intervals.
-In addition, for each process and thread you can analyse CPU utilization, memory consumption, disk I/O, priority, username, state, and even exit codes.
+In addition, for each process and thread you can analyze CPU utilization, memory consumption, disk I/O, priority, username, state, and even exit codes.

 __Note__: go through the [*command’s man page*](https://linux.die.net/man/1/atop "page manual of command's") for more details on the output of the command.